Creating Custom Fields

 Decimals are displayed to two decimal places (rounded up).

-Please Note: Dynamic Linked Items are not supported within the current mobile client.
-Consequently DLI’s that appear within the desktop UI will not appear when viewed using the mobile client.
+NOTE: Dynamic Linked Items are not supported within the current mobile client.
+Consequently, those which appear within the desktop UI will not appear when viewed using the mobile client.

-There is a button next to this field that (if clicked) lets you send an email to the address in the field.
+There is a button next to this field that you can click to send an email to the address in the field.

 To create an iFrame for a Google map follow the steps below: